jasonflorentino/wordle-wizard/README.md

 - `knownPositions` is an array of strings that should only be one lower case letter each.
 - `existsButNotHere` can handle multiple letters in the same position, but they all still need to be lowercase.
 - `doesntExist` is one long string of all the letters that aren't present in the solution.
 Again, lowercase.
-- `singlesOnly` is a boolean value of whether you want words with more the one of the same character in the output.
+- `singlesOnly` is a boolean value of whether you want words with more than one of the same character in the output.

 ### `/shared`